KeLiu7/Waterlogging-Barley/README.md

 Scripts for figures plotting are provided in getplot2.R

-Files end with .sh are shell scripts using for running simulations on high-performance computers.
+Files end with .sh are shell scripts using for running APSIM simulations on high-performance computers.

 All information in the two Barley XML files (default Barley.xml and barley with waterlogging scripts.xml) is the same except our new waterlogging scripts.